wintercms/docs/services-queues.md

 systemctl --user restart queue-worker.service
 ```

-> **Note:** If you run the following commands when logged in via an SSH session, your daemon may stop as soon as you logout.
+> **NOTE:** If you run the following commands when logged in via an SSH session, your daemon may stop as soon as you logout.
 You can tell your OS to keep alive any of your processes by running the following command, substituting the `<user>` placeholder with the user running the service: `loginctl enable-linger <user>`

 #### Checking the status of the daemon